Marine Technology Society: Background

 MTS sponsors several conferences of note, including the OCEANS Conference (co-sponsosed with IEEE/OES), Underwater Intervention (co-sponsored with ADCI), Dynamic Positioning Conference, biennial Buoy Workshop (co-sponsored with the Office of Naval Research), and the hot-topic workshop series TechSurge.

 In 1969 the group held its annual convention in Miami Beach.
 The convention was addressed by Spiro Agnew, who was then Vice President of the United States.

 In 1993 the laser line scan, a U.S. Navy photography secret, made its debut at the society sponsored trade show in New Orleans.

+In 2023 the MATE ROV Competition joined MTS as a fully integrated program within the Society.
+For more than 20 years, the MATE ROV Competition has given children, youth, and young adults an inclusive platform to think critically about real-world problems in a way that strengthens communication, builds peer-to-peer community, and inspires entrepreneurship.
+Since its inauguration, the annual competition has reached more than 20,000 students in 46 regions around the world.